What is a woodland?

 The term woodland is generally used in Australia to describe ecosystems which contain widely spaced trees, the crowns of which do not touch (Yates & Hobbs 1997).
 In temperate Australia, woodlands are mainly dominated by Eucalyptus species.
 Temperate woodlands occur predominantly in regions with a mean annual rainfall of between 250-800mm, forming a transitional zone between the higher rainfall forested margins of the continent and the shrub and grasslands of the arid interior (Beadle 1981).

-Woodland consists of areas with fewer and more scattered trees than forests (<30% foliage cover), with an understorey ranging from low trees and shrubs to grasses.
+Woodland consists of areas with fewer and more scattered trees than forests (

 Many woodlands have eucalypts or wattle as the dominant trees, but mulga and paperbark woodlands are also common.
 The understorey can include cypress pine, wattles, grass trees, Banksia, saltbush, spinifex, tussock and other grasses.